The Difference Between WebMail, IMAP Mail, and POP Mail

 Mail is not shared between different computers so what is read on one computer, is not available on a different computer.

-If the users computer dies, or becomes inoperable, the user will lose all mail.
+If the users computer dies, or otherwise becomes inoperable, the user will lose all mail stored on that computer.

 Which is best?